 If you want to improve your website experience, one of the solutions is to host your website on a secure and reliable web host to prevent downtime and ensure faster loading.
 Once you choose the right web host, you can measure your website’s performance and take action to improve your page load speed.
 Some of the ways that you can improve your page speed include:

 Today’s consumers want to be treated as individuals instead of just another number on the web.
-Specifically, you’ll get better results if your website can customize the experience for each visitor, which isn’t as difficult as it sounds.
+Specifically, you’ll get better results if you build a website that can customize the experience for each visitor, which isn’t as difficult as it sounds.

 Tech giant, Amazon, has included seamless personalization on the website by recommending products to customers based on the data collected.
 The effort is paying off and Amazon claims that 35% of their sales come from these recommendations.